frederic-perez/AmE-dictionary/data/dictionary.md

 __sewer grate__ _n_ :two::hammer:
 __sewer__ _n_ _A sewer pipe._
 __sex drive__ _n_ A physiological need for sexual activity. _Testosterone is responsible for the male sex drive._
+__sexual battery__ _n_ Sexual battery may be defined as non-consensual touching of the intimate parts of another.
+At least in Florida, “Sexual battery means oral, anal, or vaginal penetration by, or union with, the sexual organ of another or the anal or vaginal penetration of another by any other object.”
 __shabbily__ _adv_ __1__ So as to appear worn and threadbare or dilapidated; “a shabbily dressed man.” __2__ In a mean and ungenerous manner; _“the two were haggling shabbily in the drawing-room.”_ _He has shabbily deceived us._
 __shabby__ _adj_ :three::hammer:
 __shack__ _n_ :two::hammer: